-Dr. Hornstein was also an author of the International Veterinary Association of Pain Mangement consensus statement on a common urinary condition in cats known as idiopathic cystitis.
+Dr. Hornstein was also an author of the International Veterinary Association of Pain Management consensus statement on a common urinary condition in cats known as idiopathic cystitis.

 Dr Hornstein has had a deep love of animals since he was 5 years old and has devoted his life to the care and well being of animals.
 He previously worked at the Cranbury Veterinary Hospital in East Brunswick, NJ and the Englewood Animal Hospital in Englewood, NJ.
 In addition, he previously provided relief vet services for a number of practices in Northern and Central NJ including Plainfield Animal Hospital and Sayrebrook Veterinary Hospital.